openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 #### Heroic Test of Prescience (CR 20)

 As Shane chases him through the corridors of Payne Manor, the Doctor ducks into a side room.
 Seconds later, Shane busts into the room, only to find no sign of the Doctor, and no other visible exits.
 Unbeknownst to our hero, his quarry has opened a secret passage behind a bookshelf that is activated by dialing a number on the phone that rests on a nearby desk.
-Shane takes a deep breath, calms his nerves, and attempts to use his cybernetically enhanced senses to locate a sign of the Doctor.
+Shane takes a deep breath, calms his nerves, and attempts to use his cybernetically enhanced senses to detect the Doctor.

 **Success with a twist:** Shane gains no perception of the secret passage, but he does notice that the phone is slightly askew and the items nearby it disheveled as if having been  recently disturbed.

 **Failure, but the story progresses:** Shane loses the Doctor, and he wastes a good deal of time in the study trying to pick up a trail.
 By the time he gives up hope, the Doctor is long gone.